xlwang/queryprovenance/docs/notes.md

 Code Questions

 * Don't use regular expressions to parse Strings.
 Explicitly pass what you're going to parse into the constructor
+--xl: I will remove most of the regular expressions by replacing the arithmetic expression in WhereClause, SetClause from "String" to "Expression".
   * if you must, comments plz
+--xl: Only for Decision Tree, we need to parse Strings from results into condition rules.
+All the others will be removed.

 * explain SetExpr
+--xl: see comments in SetExpr.

 Status